To make an appointment to see any of these collections, please contact the Special Collections at

 WALLACE COLLECTION ON FIRES IN NYC

 This collection represents materials collected and produced by Deborah and Rodrick Wallace in the course of their research on fires in NYC in the 1970-1980s under their Public Interest Scientific Consulting Service.
-This collection is not yet processed.

 JEROME WASHINGTON PAPERS